 Interdisciplinary Alcohol Research Programme (IARP)

-The multidisciplinary team comprises academics from:
+The multidisciplinary team comprises academics and researchers from:

-- The University of Sheffield (Lead)
+- University of Kent

 - University of East Anglia Business School

 We are also assisted by an international advisory group of world-leading alcohol epidemiology, sociology and policy researchers as well as policy stakeholders in England and Scotland.
 For more information on our team members, please click here.

 The IARP project is divided into five main work packages and brief summaries of these are provided below:

 WP1: New evidence to inform price and taxation policy appraisal and evaluation.